-Old College Lawn Tennis and Croquet Club is a friendly and inclusive tennis and croquet club with excellent facilities based in the heart of Dulwich Village.
+Old College Lawn Tennis Club is a friendly and inclusive tennis and club with excellent facilities based in the heart of Dulwich Village.
 The club caters to all standards of junior and adult players from beginners to competitive match players.

-Facilities include seven floodlit tennis courts (three hard courts, four artificial clay courts) and a Golf croquet lawn.
+Facilities include seven floodlit tennis courts (three hard courts, four artificial clay courts).

 Old College offers a full range of club sessions designed to suit all levels from beginner to team players.
 High quality tennis coaching for all ages and levels is provided by our experienced resident coaching team.